nlip-project/security_guidelines/README.md

 - Enforce peer reviews for all AI-related code, especially prompts and model configurations.
 Catch hardcoded secrets, insecure logic, and unvalidated inputs early.
 - Implement insider threat monitoring with behavioral analytics.
 Use User and Entity Behavior Analytics (UEBA) to detect anomalies.
 Monitor for unusual access patterns, prompt modifications, or data exfiltration.
 - Embed secure-prompt-training completion KPI (≥ 95 % staff).

+The following section 4 defines the Minimal Viable Control Set (MVCS) designed to mitigate the threats outlined above.
+Each control is labeled (e.g., ID-1, TR-1) and is further operationalized through the implementation checklist in Annex B.

 ---